leshniak/fancyindex-royal-theme/README.md

 A responsive autoindex theme for nginx.

 ## Setup
+1. Ensure that you have [fancyindex](https://github.com/aperezdc/ngx-fancyindex) already installed.
-1. Place `.nginx` folder in the root of your domain.
+2. Place `.nginx` folder in the root of your domain.
-2. Include `fancyindex.conf` in the nginx configuration.
+3. Include `fancyindex.conf` in the nginx configuration.
-3. Enjoy 🎉!
+4. Enjoy 🎉!

 ## Desktop view
 <img src="https://raw.githubusercontent.com/leshniak/fancyindex-royal-theme/master/assets/desktop.png">